Skip to main content

 5. Nature vs. Man

-• Tigers symbolize the natural order and the limits of human control.
+• Tigers symbolise the natural order and the limits of human control.

 • Disrupting nature’s balance, through obsession or greed, leads to unforeseen consequences.